Fordi/recipes/_posts/2014-02-18-disaster-area.markdown

 > _Pour into it one measure of water from the seas of Santraginus V_

-Add 1 part crem� de violet
+Add 1 part cremé de violet

 > _Allow three cubes of Arcturan Mega-gin to melt into the mixture - it must be properly iced or the benzene is lost_